victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 Using LLMs as a human-like interface to various problem solvers greatly increases their exposure to the potential audience.
 Problem solvers, despite having great potential _value_ are pretty hard to use directly.

+## Hybrid and Approximate Reasoning

+By "reasoning" we mean what is usually meant by "declarative problem solving": logic (of various types), constraint solving, SAT/SMT, theorem proving, planning and many other types of combinatorial problem solving (CPS).
+CPS was initially meant as a main purpose of AI because of the _value_ it creates.
+It literally solves problems and makes our life _better_.
+But there are two main obstacles:

+1. CPS is rather hard to set up and use: "you need a PhD for that".
+2. CPS is _very slow_.
+Many important problems are out of our reach.

+Complexity of CPS methods may be addressed with specialized LLMs, translating from problem description obtained in a dialogue with a user to structured problem representation.
+Right now (2024) it doesn't work well in many ways, a lot of improvements of are still ahead.
+But at least this specific direction looks feasible and economically viable.

+_Computational complexity_ of CPS is mach harder to solve issue because, basically, there is no workaround.
+Logic is computationally complex.
+If we augment an LLM with a reasoner that will be logical parts of the query, it may take practically infinite time for even apparently simple problems.
+Inference time is rather hard to predict.

+Approximate reasoning may be useful in _some_ cases.
+He, humans, aren't perfect in logic and other types of CPS either, but that's OK.
+Especially if there are ways to _improve_ a partial or approximate solution.
+There are two main ways to implement approximate CPS:

+1. Heuristic (ex: greedy) methods.
+2. Trading speed for memory.

+Heuristic methods are some statistically and _statically_ inferred rules that we can use to reduce computational complexity of a CPS method and produce a "very good" result in many (but not most!) cases.

+Trading speed for memory is a large family of computational complexity reducing methods, with dynamic programming as a famous example.

 TBC ...